1nst4ll/mango-news/PROGRESS.md

 ### Current Status

 The initial project structure is complete, and the backend scraping logic using the Firecrawl Node.js SDK and AI summary generation using the Groq SDK have been implemented.
 Date range filtering has been added to the frontend and backend.
 Basic styling has been applied to the filter components.
+The frontend build process is now successful.
 Refer to the [README.md](./README.md) for a project overview, technology stack, and structure.

 ### Completed Tasks Checklist